ClickCease How to outrank competition on Google? [27 quick and easy tips]

 16 Create Simpler And More Relevant URLs

-For example, for the search phrase “buy flowers online los angeles,” your URL might look like this: “florist.com/los-angeles/order-flowers.”
-Similarly, when you write blog posts, you want your URLs to portray what the subject in the post is.
+For example, for the search phrase “buy flowers online los angeles,” your URL might look like this: “florist.com/los-angeles/flowers.”
+Avoid long strings of numbers or dates in your URLs, as they make the content seem dated and are harder for users to read in the SERPs.

 17. Compress the size of images on your website